FineUploader/fine-uploader/docs/feature-detection.md

 ## Feature Detection Module ##

 Fine Uploader, since version 3.5, provides a set of flags that can be used to determine which features are supported in the current browser.
-These flags are set during initialization of the uploader (after the `window` "onLoad" event has been handled by the `qq.supportedFeatures` module).
+These flags are set during initialization of the uploader.

 <br/>
 Reading the feature flags in the feature detection module is easy.
 Each flag has a boolean value.
 Simply call